ABOUT OUR INN

-One hundred and twenty-four years ago, Samuel Reed and his father, Joseph Reed, decided to build their family home atop a hille overlooking the Swannanoa and French Broad river valley.
-Independantly wealthy and rich with land ownership, the Reed's were well known in this region. glorious hill atop what was becoming George Vanderbilt's Listed on the National Register of Historic Places, The Samuel Harrison Reed House is rich in history.
+One hundred and twenty-four years ago, Samuel Reed and his father, Joseph Reed, decided to build their family home atop a hill overlooking the Swannanoa and French Broad river valley.
+Independently wealthy and rich with land ownership, the Reed's were well known in this region.
+Listed on the National Register of Historic Places, The Samuel Harrison Reed House is rich in history.
 The home was built in 1892 for Mr. Reed, his wife and their children and is a beautiful example of classic Queen Anne Victorian architecture.

 MEET THE BVI STAFF

 We're a friendly and fun bunch of folks and can't wait to help make your visit to Asheville unique and pleasant.

 General Manager & Event Coordinator Monica Hampton

 Monica has been managing every detail of BVI for five years.
 With a degree in Anthropology and having taught US History, she understands the importance of knowing what makes guests happy and the historical preservation of the home.
 Be on the lookout for her short history book of the home soon!
 "I wake up every morning excited to come to work.
 How many people can say that about their job?
 Hospitality is so much more than just the service industry.
 Having the chance to meet people from different parts of the world and introducing them to a new region and culture is very important.
 The Asheville community is very welcoming and accepting of all different types of people and we like to encourage our visitors to shop local and experience what we have to offer!
 We are a group of lucky people being able to work in such a beautiful and relaxed atmosphere.
 I like to make sure each employee knows how important they are and in turn, they make sure our guests know how important they are!
 I can't wait to welcome you."

 Eleanor has been welcoming guests and making sure they have everything they need before their visit for seven months.